protontypes/LibreSelery/README.md

 ```

 > Run opencelery on your target project root folder.
-> This will send cryptocurrency to a weighted random product contributor with an email address on the front page.
+> This will send cryptocurrency to a weighted random product contributor with an email address on the git platform or git commit.

 ```bash
 bash opencelery_docker.sh ~/gitclones/<target_projects>